sanketjaswal/SyncSketch/README.md

   ├── /utils                        # Includes utilities for server
   |
   ├── server.js                     # Main file for start server
-  │
+  |
   └── .env                          # Includes the environmental variables
 ```

-# Conclusion
+# 🏁 Conclusion

-This whiteboard application is ideal for remote learning, brainstorming sessions, and team collaboration, providing an interactive and engaging platform for users to work together in real-time.
+Whether you're collaborating on a team project, brainstorming new ideas, or teaching a lesson, syncSketch makes remote collaboration fun and interactive.
+Join the creative revolution and start sketching in real-time today!

+#

+Feel free to reach out if you have any questions or suggestions.
+Happy sketching! ✍️